What to consider when hiring a contractor?

 - What type of guarantees do you offer?

-A contractor who promises that they guarantee their work without offering you a written proposition should not be hired.
-Always ask for an in-writing, detailed document to specify what will be covered and what will be excluded under their warranty.
+Do not hire a contractor who promises or guarantees their work without offering you a written proposal.
+Always ask for proposals in-writing.
+Warranties should clearly define what will be covered and what will be excluded.
 Ensure a definitive time period is stated as well.
 Note: Most lifetime guarantees have a legally enforceable expiration of 7 years.

-When you begin collecting written estimates, make certain the contractors’ bids cover the same material and the same conditions.
-If you intend to strip off old shingles, be sure all contractors’ bids state they will do this.
-The same goes for any other materials for the job.
+When you begin collecting written estimates, make sure the contractors’ bids cover the same material and the same conditions.
+If you intend to have them strip off old shingles, be sure all contractors’ bids state they will do this.
+The same goes for any other tasks or materials needed for the job.

-Clearly explain to all contractors that each must install new materials or only reuse existing materials if in “perfect” condition.
+Clearly explain to all contractors that they must install new materials or only reuse existing materials if in “perfect” condition.
 Each contractor will give you an assessment after making a physical inspection of the space.
-Ask each contractor for their assessment of your home.
-If you cannot look at the space yourself, ask if they will take photographs of it during their inspection.
+Ask each contractor for their evaluation of your home.
+If you cannot look at the area yourself, ask if they will take photographs of it during their inspection.

 Our warranties are the best in the industry!